Top of page

 For more information see ECU Credit Cards.

-Where no University credit card is available, only bona fide claims for travel-related expenses will be reimbursed.
-Refer to Reimbursement Guidelines.
+Where a university credit card is available, only legitimate travel-related expenses will be reimbursed.
+Please Refer to the Reimbursement Guidelines for full details.

-All advances, withdrawal of cash via credit card and claims for cash reimbursement must be reconciled/submitted within 14 days of the last day of travel accompanied by approval from the delegated financial authority.
-Any claims that do not reference a travel approval request (PTA) number must be submitted along with a copy of the relevant Travel Approval.
+All travel advances, credit card cash withdrawals, and requests for cash reimbursement must be reconciled or submitted within 14 days of the final day of travel and must include approval from the delegated financial authority.
+Any claim that does not reference a Pre-Trip Approval (PTA) number must be accompanied by a copy of the corresponding Travel Approval.

-Advise Payroll of any changes to what was included in your Application for Per Diem Payments (e.g. travel cancelled or returned earlier than planned)?
+Notify Payroll of any changes to the details provided in your Application for Per Diem Payments (for example, if travel is cancelled or you return earlier than expected).

 No results were found